mhoye/maintenance-terms/MAINTENANCE-TERMS.md

 The author(s) hope you find it valuable on those terms.

-Created by: Mike Hoye - mhoye, 2025
+Terms created by Mike Hoye - mhoye, 2025

 Original: https://github.com/mhoye/maintenance-terms